Tayomide/ctf-challenge/src/components/Doc.md

-# Welcome to Phantom's Lab!
+# Welcome to Ghostkey's Lab!

 Hey there!
 Thanks for visiting my humble little corner of the internet...